roboticeyes/openrex/README.md

 * rex-view: allow pipe input from commandline getting a certain data block
 * Extend rex-info to support filtering (e.g. only show meshes, or materials)
 * Save images from REX to files
-* Integrate assimp for data conversion
+* Continue to integrate assimp for data conversion

 ### Guidelines and pre-requisite(s)